sureshvenkatesan1/ps_jfrog_scripts/jf-transfer-migration-helper-scripts/transfer-artifacts/jfrog_multi_repo_artifacts_sync_via_transfer-files/jfrog_multi_repo_artifacts_sync_via_transfer-files.md

 2. JFrog CLI installed and configured
 3. Source and target Artifactory server configurations set up in JFrog CLI
 4. A text file (`repo_list.txt`) containing repository names to transfer (one per line)
+5. API access to both source and target Artifactory instances

 ## Installation